Kelsey J.R.P. Byers

 .
 Hopeless with beetles.
 But always pleased to see critters!

-Amusingly, I am in fact fairly closely related to George W. Byers of crane fly and mecopteran fame.
+Amusingly, I am in fact fairly closely related to George W. Byers of crane fly and mecopteran fame (he was my great-uncle).
 I guess entomology runs in the family!

 Editors: Thanks for your patience when I mis-ID something.
 Learning from all of the experts on this site is amazing!